KarelKubat/balancing-reverse-proxy/README.md

 ```

 The first three requests were served by endpoints 0 and 1.
 The last request indicates that no endpoint successfully fulfilled the request and `balancing-reverse-proxy` replied to the client with a 500 Server Error.

+For a more elaborate test start `dummy-http-server/multi-test.sh`.
+This is is a test that stops by itself, and:

+- Starts three local HTTP servers on the ports 8000, 8001 and 8002,
+- Uses these as endpoints for a `balancing-http-proxy` process which itself runs on port 8080,
+- Has `curl` call the proxy.